 POST DEPLOYMENT

-Upon return from deployment, the parent command/NOSC shall ensure any welcome home activities are coordinated with the member and the member’s family.
-The parent command/NOSC shall ensure that the member completes the Post Deployment Health Re-Assessment (PDHRA within 90 to 180 days after returning from deployment.
+Upon return from deployment, the parent command/NRC shall ensure any welcome home activities are coordinated with the member and the member’s family.
+The parent command/NRC shall ensure that the member completes the Post Deployment Health Re-Assessment (PDHRA within 90 to 180 days after returning from deployment.
 Sailors are encouraged to participate in the Returning Warrior Workshop (RWW).
 The RWW provides post-deployment support and reintegration programs to assist the member and the member’s family with post-deployment stress and reintegration issues.
 Members may also take advantage of the Safe Harbor Program.
 The Safe Harbor Program coordinates the non-medical care needs of wounded, ill and injured sailors and their families.
 The Fleet and Family Support Center also provides counseling if desired.